I watched the documentary Nicky’s Family last night and I’m still having a hard time processing what I saw.

 After the war he dedicated much of his time to charity work and personally spent 4 million pounds to build a nursing home for the elderly.
 He lost track of all the kids during the war and never knew what happened to any of them.

 Fifty years later, in 1988, his wife discovered the bookkeeping from the kindertransports in the attic.
-He had never told her, nor anyone about the amazing work he did.
+He had never told her, nor anyone else about the amazing work he did.
 It’s almost hard to imagine, isn’t it?
 Today people take to Facebook solicit “likes” and praise for doing the most mundane and meaningless things.
 He saved 669 children from certain death and didn’t tell anyone.

 I realize I’ve given away too much of the story.
 And I held together pretty well throughout the documentary.
 But in 1988, when his wife discovered these documents, she took them to a historian to have her review them.
 And she realized that most of the kids survived, stayed in the UK, and would love nothing more than to know who saved them during the war.
 After the war, most of the kids found out their families perished in concentration camps and didn’t know how or why they were saved.